zijunj/CS506_Lab2/README.md

 ## Part 2: Running Your Code

-1. Modify the `__main__()` function to load the image, apply compression, and save the results.
+1. Modify functions to load the image, apply compression, and save the results.
 Make sure you provide paths for both input and output images.
 2. Choose your favorite image as input and experiment with different values of `n_colors` (e.g., 4, 8, 16) and observe the effect on image quality.

 ## Example Workflow